15. Functions

 function without a return. */

-function g() return integer {
+function g() returns integer {

 integer x = 0;